Posted on Leave a comment

 Diversify your content

-The reason that I always recommend blogging is because it gives you a good chunk of content to be going on with.
-Sometimes coming up with a content strategy is daunting because you think you need to come up with a huge variety of stuff.
+The reason that I always recommend blogging is that it gives you a good chunk of content to work with.
+Sometimes, coming up with a content strategy is daunting because you think you need to come up with a huge variety of stuff.
 You really don’t.
-If your content strategy includes a series of blog posts you can repurpose them.
+If your content strategy includes a series of blog posts, you can repurpose them.

 What do you want people to do next?